-Engineering competencies are used to help identify when an engineer is ready for promotion.
+Engineering competencies are used to inform conversations about career progression between an engineer and their line manager.
 This section of the site outlines the competencies for each level of engineer.
 Before reviewing competencies for your level, read how to use them here.

 Mid level engineers should be proficient in the technical systems that they are working on.
 They should be aware and guided by the wider context of their work.
 They should take responsibility for their work and own their personal development.
 They should be working as part of a team to achieve the shared goals of the team.
 Read all of the Junior to Mid competencies